elenanovikova1/Data-Science-Toolkits-UNILU/Milestones/Milestone_02.md

 The main idea is to avoid unnecessary files in the repository.
 Currently, there are the following files to be avoided:

 - All technical files with the following dimentions: .DS_Store .idea/
-- Model that created by neural network in the code with the following filename: saved_model.h5
+- Model that created by neural network in the code with the following filename: saved_model.h5, saved_model.keras

 ### Control over gitignore file